LyonsLab/PhytoOracle/docs/4_StereoTopRGB_run.rst

 .. note::

-   This file will be changing to the shared directory
+   This file will be changing to a shared directory; Path to the updated.

 .. code::